 Michael R. Odell, (Mike), Denver ‘85 – Secretary

-Mike is President of Eastern Auto Parts Warehouse, a regional distributor of automotive parts to service technicians.
-He previously served as President, CEO, and board member of The Pep Boys – Manny, Moe & Jack, a NYSE-listed Fortune 1000 company, from 2008-2014.
-He currently serves on the board of directors of Meritage Homes and of Instrument Sales & Service.
-Mike received an MBA from Northwestern University’s Kellogg School of Management.
+Mike is President, CEO and board member of Marubeni Automotive After-market Holdings, a holding company for investments in the automotive after-market, and also of one of its subsidiaries, XL Parts, a regional distributor of automotive parts in Texas, Oklahoma and Louisiana.
+He is also a board member of The Parts House, a regional distributor of automotive parts in Florida, Georgia and South Carolina.
+Mike previously served as President, CEO and board member of The Pep Boys – Manny, Moe & Jack, a NYSE-listed Fortune 1000 company.
+He currently serves on the board of directors of Meritage Homes, a top ten home builder across the western and southern U.S. Mike received an MBA from Northwestern University’s Kellogg School of Management.

 Steve Pattison, Florida State ’79 – Treasurer

 Steve is Chief Financial Officer and Vice-President, Business Analysis and Risk Management of Restaurant Services, Inc (RSI).
 He also serves as General Manager of RSI’s wholly owned for profit subsidiary, Supply Chain Services LLC.
 Pattison is currently serving his second term as Board Chair of ARC Broward.
 In 2011, Pattison was recognized by the Bank Atlantic Non-profit Academy as board leader of the year in Broward County.
 He serves on the FSU Foundation Real Estate Board, is the chairman of the National Restaurant Association Supply Chain Management Executive Study Group, is a trustee of the NRA Educational Foundation and was recently elected chair-elect of the FSU Alumni Association.
 Pattison also represents RSI on the board of directors of the Burger King McLamore Foundation.